RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	the	IP	address	is	one	of	the	core	network configuration	items	provided	via	DHCP	to	a	server.
  	C	is	incorrect	because	the	MAC	address	is	what	the	DHCP	servers	use to	track	and	maintain	network	configuration	settings	for	a	host.
  	D	is	incorrect	because	a	gateway	address	would	be	assigned	by	a DHCP	server	as	part	of	the	network	configuration	given	to	the	host.

-9. Which	component	of	the	ITIL	framework	includes	dependency	checks?
+### Question # 1 - 	Which	component	of	the	ITIL	framework	includes	dependency	checks?
 A.	Change	management
 B.	Continuity	management
 C.	Release	management